IshanDwivedii/yt-download/README.md

 When you use the `-transcript` flag, the tool performs the following automated steps:
 1.  **Fetch Transcript**: Downloads subtitles/transcript from YouTube.
-2.  **Create Meeting**: Uploads the transcript to the AI backend to create a new meeting entry.
+2.  **Hit the FAST API**: Uploads the transcript to the AI backend to create a new yt video entry.
-3.  **Generate Summary**: Automatically triggers the AI summarization for that meeting.
+3.  **Generate Summary**: Automatically triggers the AI summarization for that yt video.
 4.  **Display**: Prints the summary and provides a link to view it online.

 You do **not** need to provide a meeting ID; the tool handles the entire process automatically.